 Furnace Making Banging Noise

-Your ductwork can also make banging sounds when your furnace starts, since the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace switches on, because the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a symptom there’s an electrical issue.
 This is most often seen with a dying blower fan motor, which will make a loud buzzing noise when your furnace switches on.
 It can also mean there’s trouble with the capacitor or transformer.
 All three of these troubles need support from a skilled heating and cooling company like Allstar Heating & Air Conditioning.

 Furnace Making Knocking Noise